jliu678/Hugobox_cv/content/post/11.Velocity_reasoning/scvelo_steady_state.md

 This centers the regression line at the mean of the data points.

-# Detailed Derivation of Least Squares Solution with Intercept
+# D. Derive Least Squares Solution with Intercept

 Let's derive the least squares solution with an intercept (offset) step by step.
 Our goal is to estimate both: